plzm/rag-vector-agent-semantic-kernel/labs/lab2/readme-vs.md

 }
 ```

-Since LLMs have no idea what today's date and time are or what timezone we are in, we created two **KernelFunction**s that we'll be able to use to provide that information to the LLM.
+Since LLMs have no idea what today's date and time are or what timezone we are in, we created two **KernelFunction**s that we'll use to provide that information to the LLM.

-The plugin provides useful descriptions of the functions in case the LLM needs to decide what functions it should call.
+> NOTE: The plugin provides useful descriptions of the functions in case the LLM needs to decide what functions it should call.

 ### Use the DateTimePlugin in a prompt

-1. In the Program.cs file, replace line 28 with the following code in order to load the plugin we just created:
+1. In the **Program.cs file**, replace line 28 with the following code in order to load the plugin we just created:

 ```C#
 var plugins = kernel.ImportPluginFromType<DateTimePlugin>("dateTimePlugin");
 ```

 2. Next you'll need to uncomment the `using Plugins;` statement on line 10.

+> NOTE: If you are using GitHub copilot, it may have automatically added it for you.

 Now let's create a prompt that will require the LLM to know what timezone we are in and what time it currently is.